 If your white bumps don’t go away after two weeks, make an appointment to see your doctor.

-A doctor will take a full medical history and conduct a physical exam to view the white bumps on your lips.
+Your doctor will take a full medical history and conduct a physical exam to view the white bumps on your lips.
 The doctor will feel your face and jaw for swelling and examine your lips and the insides of your lips.
 They will also examine your neck for lymph node swelling.

 In many cases, a doctor may be able to diagnose the white bumps on your lips by a visual examination.
 Blood tests can also determine if the herpes virus is present.